garbo999/TabCode/README.md

 ## The 3rd example file: `TabCode_EXAMPLE_3.html`

 This file randomly selects one TabCode from a database and displays it.
 Refresh the page to see another TabCode.
+You can try out [this page here][Reference text 5].

 ## Support (installation questions, bug reports, etc.)